aidenlab/juicer/README.md

 ### Cluster requirements:

-Juicer requires the use of a cluster, with ideally >= 4 cores (min 1 core) and >= 64 GB RAM (min 16 GB RAM)
+Juicer requires the use of a cluster or the cloud, with ideally >= 4 cores (min 1 core) and >= 64 GB RAM (min 16 GB RAM)

 Juicer currently works with the following resource management software: